 Resciesa Funicular Railway

 - Summer Schedule: Late May until mid-October.
-The 2020 schedule hasn’t been published, but in 2019 the Funicular was operating from May 18th until October 13th.
+In the Summer 2020 season, the funicular will be operating from May 16th until October 11th.

 - Hours of Operation: 8:30 am / 9 am until 4 – 6 pm, depending on the month.